Head and Neck Cancer

 - Painless mass in the neck

-How is head and neck cancer evaluated?
+How is head and neck cancer diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history, risk factors and symptoms.
 You will also undergo a physical exam.